multunus/app-push-library/README.md

 # app-push-library

+This library is a part of [OneMDM](http://multunus.github.io/onemdm-server/) project.
 A Library for Android MDM clients to push applications to the device.
 The library can be integrated with any mobile applications to accept app install messages through FCM.

 #### Integrating the Library